Vukodlok/Leetcode_Challenges/README.md

 - 3Sum: Find all triplets in a list that sum to zero.
 - Add Binary: Sum two binary strings.
 - Average of Levels in Binary Tree: Average the node values of each level of a binary tree.
+- Basic Calculator: Evaluate a string as a mathematical expression with + and -.
 - Best Time to Buy and Sell Stock: Iterate through a list and find the largest difference.
 - Best Time to Buy and Sell Stock II: Find the max profit by buying/selling an individual stock given a list of daily prices.
 - Candy: Determine how much resource to assign each element in a list.